microsoft/AcademicContent/Workshop/7. HDInsight/HDInsight Spark HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
-Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
+If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [Microsoft Azure Storage Explorer](http://storageexplorer.com/)

 ---